 The Company will need to ensure that any additional guidance for vulnerable individuals is followed in line with national guidance.

 The Company must use tools to report capacity for bed vacancies (Capacity Tracker) to support system resilience, where applicable, as outlined in the guidance COVID-19: guidance on residential care provision and How to Work Safely in Care Homes.

-The Company must restrict, as far as possible, staff movement between the different premises to reduce the risk of the virus transmission.
+The Company must restrict, as far as possible, staff movement between the different premises, to reduce the risk of the virus transmission.
 This is in line with national guidance on Restricting workforce movement between care homes and other care settings.
-Further information is available in the QCS resource centre.

 5.6 Actions if a Resident Meets the Criteria and Displays Symptoms